 Become a member today to learn more about surf lifesaving.
 It’s a great way to stay fit and active, make friendships, learn about teamwork and compete in surf sports.
 And you never know – what you learn could save a life.

-Our club is dedicated to allowing bathers, surfers and sun worshippers to use One Mile Beach safely.
+Our club is dedicated to allowing swimmers, surfers and beach goers to use One Mile Beach safely.
 In addition to this, we also provide a number of social opportunities for members as well as advanced sport and safety training.

 Cape Hawke Surf Lifesaving Club